 - Stage One – A committee decides whether a proposed new law and its general principles are a good idea.

-- Stage Two – If a Bill passes Stage One and (where applicable) a financial resolution vote, a committee looks at the Bill line-by-line and proposes amendments.
+- Stage Two – If a Bill passes Stage One and (where applicable) a vote approving additional spending relating to a Bill, a committee looks at the Bill line-by-line and proposes amendments.

 - Stage Three – The Assembly as a whole looks at the Bill in more detail and proposes further amendments.